Ensono/amido.github.io/docs/testing/testing_in_nx/frontend_testing_in_nx.md

   </div>
 </details>

-The [`@ensono-stacks/playwright:accessibility`](../../getting_started/playwright/plugin-information.md#ensono-stacks-playwright-accessibility) and [`@ensono-stacks/cypress:accessibility`](../../getting_started/cypress/plugin-information.md#ensono-stacks-cypress-accessibility) generators enable you to add Axe accessibility tests to your application, if you would prefer an alternative to axe, then simply use an alternative plugin within your workspace!
+The [`@ensono-stacks/playwright:accessibility`](../../getting_started/playwright/plugin-information.md#ensono-stacks-playwright-accessibility) generator enables you to add Axe accessibility tests to your application, if you would prefer an alternative to axe, then simply use an alternative plugin within your workspace!

 ### Visual Regression Testing